Haydenbeck-22/scavengit-game/README.md

 ## Rules

-1. Commit messages should be less than one sentence detailing only what was changed
+1. Commit messages should be less than one sentence describing only what was changed
 2. Use pull requests to merge code to master
 3. Commit changes individually